kenirwin/SortTetris/README.md

 1. Allow supervisors to register by altering several settings in `global_settings.php`:
  * $allow_supervisor_registration - when set to true, supervisors may register
  * $display_supervisor_reg_links - when true, links appear to the registration form.
 (If false, but registration is allowed, registering supervisors would have to know how to find the registration link directly.)
- * $require_supervisor_confirmation - when true, the site administrator would have to activate registering supervisors in the Admin module (see below)
  * $display_institution_select - when true, the institutional login link will appear on the game page.
 If false, an institutional player would have to have a direct link to their an institution URL in order to play as a logged-in user.

-2. Access administrative function using the  $allow_admin variable.
-When true, the ./admin URL will function.
-You should not activate this setting until you have password-protected the admin directory.
+2. Allow access to administrative functions using the $allow_admin variable.
+When true, the ./supervisor URL will function.

 3. Turn on the sound!
 If you server supports playing mp3 audio, set `$audioOK = true` in `global_settings.php`.
 By default it is set to false because servers without support for this feature may hang significantly if the setting is turned on.

 4. Use Google Analytics.
 You may add a Google Analytics ID to the $google_analytics_id variable in `global_settings.php` to track use of the program in Google Analytics.

-5. Protect your site using Captcha.
+<> 5.
+Protect your site using Captcha.
 To limit bogus activity on the Supervisor functions, it is strongly recommended that you use Google's ReCaptcha service.
 Obtain a ReCaptcha API key pair at: https://developers.google.com/recaptcha/docs/start .
 Once you have done so, add them to the global_settings.php file and set `$using_captcha` to true.

 ## Game Configuration